 d.
 Show that the solution to Lisa Listens’ minimum cost implementation problem is p =1/7 and w` = 21/4 for monitoring cost M(p) =147 p/4.
 How much labor is hired in this scenario for q=12?

 2. Many charities offer differential membership fees.
 Depending on whether the member wishes to receive the charity’s magazine or whether only membership is desired, a different fee is charged.
 It is usually not possible for non-members to purchase a subscription to the magazine only.
 Assume that among potential members, willingness to pay for membership ve is uniformly distributed on [O,E] and willingness to pay for the magazine vQ is uniformly (and independently of v,) distributed on [O,A].
-Place an order with us.
-Our skilled and experienced writers will deliver a custom paper which is not plagiarized within the deadline which you will specify.
-Note; 6 Hours urgent orders deliver also available.

 a.
 OUT, a charity for overworked university teachers, charges a `package’ price p for membership and a subscription to its magazine Termtime Blues.
 Indicate on the [O,EJx[O,A] rectangle which potential members are interested in this package.
 Determine the revenue maximizing price p and OUT’s optimal revenue per potential member.
 Assume that 2A/3